gamedevware/charon/docs/advanced/internationalization.rst

 .. code-block:: bash

-  Charon.exe DATA I18N EXPORT --dataBase "c:\my app\gamedata.json" --sourceLanguage en --targetLanguage fr --output "c:\my app\en_fr_texts.xliff" --outputFormat xliff
+  dotnet tool charon DATA I18N EXPORT --dataBase "c:\my app\gamedata.json" --sourceLanguage en --targetLanguage fr --output "c:\my app\en_fr_texts.xliff" --outputFormat xliff

 - Use the ``--outputFormat`` parameter to indicate the exact format of the exported data, which can be either *xliff*, *xiff1*, or *xliff2*.
 - Use ``--sourceLanguage`` to indicate the language text is being translated from as the *source*, and ``--targetLanguage`` to indicate the *target* language that the text is being translated to.